seagullua/grunt-prepr/README.md

 ### Setup task grunt-prepr with grunt.js

-Install this task next to your project's [grunt.js gruntfile][getting_started] with:
+Install this task next to your project's `grunt.js` gruntfile with:

 ```shell
 npm install grunt-prepr